Kefir: Fermentation and kefir grain formation

 Traditional kefir is fermented at ambient temperatures, generally overnight.
 Fermentation of the lactose yields a sour, carbonated, slightly alcoholic beverage, with a consistency and taste similar to drinkable yogurt.

 The kefir grains initiating the fermentation are initially created by auto-aggregations of Lactobacillus kefiranofaciens and Maudiozyma turicensis or M. humilis, where multiple biofilm producers cause the surfaces to adhere which form a three dimensional microcolony.
 The biofilm is a matrix of heteropolysaccharides called kefiran, which is composed of equal proportions of glucose and galactose.
 It resembles small cauliflower grains, with color ranging from white to creamy yellow.
-A complex and highly variable symbiotic community can be found in these grains, which can include acetic acid bacteria (such as Acetobacter aceti and Acetobacter rasens), yeasts (such as Candida kefyr, K. lactis, K. marxianus, Saccharomyces cerevisiae, M. turicensis) and a number of Lactobacillus species, such as L. parakefiri, L. kefiranofaciens (and subsp. kefirgranum), L. kefiri, L. brevis, etc. While some microbes predominate, Lactobacillus species are always present.
+A complex and highly variable symbiotic community can be found in these grains, which can include acetic acid bacteria (such as Acetobacter aceti and Acetobacter rasens), yeasts (such as Kluyveromyces lactis, K. marxianus, Saccharomyces cerevisiae, M. turicensis) and a number of Lactobacillus species, such as L. parakefiri, L. kefiranofaciens (and subsp. kefirgranum), L. kefiri, L. brevis, etc. While some microbes predominate, Lactobacillus species are always present.
 The microbe flora can vary between batches of kefir due to factors such as the kefir grains rising out of the milk while fermenting or curds forming around the grains, as well as temperature.
 Additionally, Tibetan kefir composition differs from that of the Russian kefir, Irish kefir, Taiwan kefir and Turkey fermented beverage with kefir.
 In recent years, the use of freeze-dried starter culture has become common due to stability of the fermentation result, because the species of microbes are selected in laboratory conditions, as well as easy transportation.

 During fermentation, changes in the composition of ingredients occur.
 Lactose, the sugar present in milk, is broken down mostly to lactic acid by the lactic acid bacteria, which results in acidification.
 Propionibacteria further break down some of the lactic acid into propionic acid (these bacteria also carry out the same fermentation in Swiss cheese).
 Other substances that contribute to the flavor of kefir are pyruvic acid, acetic acid, diacetyl and acetoin (both of which contribute a "buttery" flavor), citric acid, acetaldehyde, and amino acids resulting from protein breakdown.

 Decreased lactose content

 During the fermentation process, bacteria and yeast break lactose down into glucose and galactose.
 As a result of the fermentation, lactose levels are decreased by 20–30% with respect to the initial lactose levels present in the milk.
 One study found that when people with lactose intolerance consumed the same amount of lactose in milk, kefir or yogurt products, the latter two showed significantly reduced symptoms of lactose intolerance during the first 8 hours after consumption.
-This result suggests that yoghurt and kefir might be suitable for people with lactose intolerance.
+This result suggests that yogurt and kefir might be suitable for people with lactose intolerance.
 However, the long-term impact of kefir consumption on lactose intolerance has not been studied.
 It has also been shown that fermented milk products have a slower transit time than milk, which may further improve lactose digestion.